 These methods are described in the sections below.

-If the Enable Editor Tracking and Disable Editor Tracking context menu options are unavailable, this may be a result of privileges or the current state of the data:
+If the Editor tracking option is not available or not listed, this may be a result of privileges or the current state of the data:

-- Ensure that you are connected to the database as the data owner.
+- For enterprise geodatabases, ensure that you are connected to the database as the data owner.

 - Ensure that the dataset supports editor tracking.

 - Editor tracking may already be enabled on the dataset.
-To verify, open the properties page of the dataset and click the Editor Tracking tab to see if Enable editor tracking is already enabled.
+To verify, open the properties page of the dataset and click the Manage tab to see if the Editor tracking option is already enabled.

-The Editor Tracking tab on the Properties dialog box allows you to use either predefined or custom settings.
+The Editor tracking option, accessible from the Manage tab on the table or feature class Properties dialog box, allows you to use either predefined or custom settings.

 To enable editor tracking using the predefined settings, complete the following steps: